adonev/NumAnal2021/Lectures.md

 ### (Feb 22 and 25 (pre-recorded) and March 1) Solving **square** linear systems

 I think this is explained better and more straightforwardly in the Practice textbook Chapter 7 than in Chapter 2 of Theory textbook.
 However, I will not directly follow either one.
+Here is the code [MyLU.m](Matlab/MyLU.m).

 ### Wednesday March 17th.
 Midterm exam (time may change)